cpq/bare-metal-programming-guide/README.md

 > The `volatile` specifier is required here becase `s_ticks` is modified by the
 > interrupt handler. `volatile` prevents the compiler to optimise/cache
 > `s_ticks` value in a CPU register: instead, generated code always accesses
 > memory.
-That is why you will find `volatile` keywords later in the
+That is why `volatile` keywords is present in the peripheral struct
-> peripheral, too.
+> definitions, too.

 Note the `volatile` specifier for `s_ticks`.
 Any variable that is changed by the IRQ handler, must be marked as `volatile`, in order to prevent the